 The Uis Tin project, located in Namibia, was discovered in 1911 and developed by Iscor of South Africa as the largest hard-rock tin mine in the world.
 Production ended in 1990 as a result of low tin prices.

 During December 2018, AfriTin undertook the first large-scale blast of mining material at Uis, which was crushed and stockpiled in preparation for the commencement of the Phase 1 Pilot Plant.
 This Pilot Plant was recently upgraded to facilitate the production of tantalum concentrate alongside the primary tin concentrate.
-Full-scale concentrate production is forecast for late-2019 following a four month production ramp up after commissioning.
+Ramp-up to full-scale concentrate production began in Q3 2019.

 |Mine Type||Open Pit|